opengeospatial/geopackage/spec/8_extensions.md

 ##### 3.2.4.1.2.
 NITF -- Extensions Name

-> **Req 87:** The “gpkg\_nitf” extension name SHALL be used as a `geopackage_extension` table extension name column value to specify storage of raster images in NITF format.
+> **Req 87:** The “gpkg\_nitf” extension name SHALL be used as a `gpkg_extensions` table extension name column value to specify storage of raster images in NITF format.

 ##### 3.2.4.1.3.
 NITF -- Extensions Row